 During the 1970s, the debate on child abuse intensified.
 Staffan Janson, pediatrician and professor of public health in the Swedish city of Karlstad*, explains that attitudes had changed already before the new law came: ‘When parliament voted on the issue in 1979, two-thirds of parents were already in favour of a legal injunction.’

 On 15 March 1979, the members of the Swedish parliament were the first in the world to vote for the prohibition.
 The law was implemented on 1 July 1979.

 The measure cemented popular attitudes.
 In the 1980s only a third of children were spanked, and in the 1990s that number had shrunk to about a fifth, according to Janson.
 He recently had his findings on violence against children published in the prestigious medical journal The Lancet.

 Sweden’s neighbours Finland and Norway enacted similar laws in 1983 and 1987.
 Austria followed in 1989.
-Then the pace picked up, and as of 2012, a total of 33 countries have taken the step.
-A further 21 countries have stated that they will, too.
+Then the pace picked up, and as of 2014, a total of 43 countries have taken the step.

 In other words, what was widely viewed as a radical, very Swedish initiative in the 1970s has now become an official or unofficial norm in more than 50 of the world’s 203 nations.

 Why was Sweden ahead of other nations?

 ‘Economic development and the institution of paid parental leave decreased parents’ stress level.
 Technological inventions produced safer homes, lessening the need for harsh discipline’, Janson says.
 ‘Also, since more children attended preschool, it became increasingly difficult for abusive parents to hide their children’s bruises.

 ‘But most importantly, the continuous growth of a democratic, egalitarian ideal meant that more and more Swedes felt that all people – children too – should enjoy equal protection from violence’, he says.